tomtommyyuan/spmind/experiments/README.md

 > *Coordinated cellular neighborhoods orchestrate antitumoral immunity at the
 > colorectal cancer invasive front.* Cell, 182(5):1341–1359, 2020.

-Download the `crc_codex_quant/` folder, which contains 10 TMA regions (5 from TMA-A, 5 from TMA-B).
+Download the data that contains 10 TMA regions
+(5 from TMA-A, 5 from TMA-B).
 Each region has two files:

 | File | Description |